-Revenue for all businesses is recognised when the performance obligation has been satisfied, which happens upon the transfer of control to the customer at an amount that reflects the consideration to which the group expects to be entitled in exchange for the goods and services.
+Revenue for all businesses is recognised when the performance obligation has been satisfied, which happens upon the transfer of control to the customer at an amount that reflects the consideration to which the Group expects to be entitled in exchange for the goods and services.

 Revenue from shipping activities is recognised over time as the performance obligation is satisfied, including a share of revenue from incomplete voyages at the balance sheet date.
 Invoiced revenue related to an estimated proportion of remaining voyage time and activities at the destination port is deferred.
+Number of days of a voyage, as a percentage of the total number of days a voyage is estimated to last, is considered as a close approximation of percentage of completion.
 Detention and demurrage fees are recognised over time up until the time of the customer's late return or pick-up of containers.
-Retrospective volume rebates provided to certain customers which give rise to variable consideration are based on the expected value method and allocated to ocean freight revenue.
+Retrospective volume rebates provided to certain customers which give rise to variable consideration are based on the expected value method and allocated to Ocean freight revenue.